brentknudsenstud/CommentsPage2/README.md

       - user name [ ]
       - edit button [ ]
       - delete button [ ]
+         - does the delete button delete the item in the list of comments or does it just delete the comment part?
+I think I just want it to delete the text of the comment.
+That seems to make more sense.
       - actual comment [ ]
       - input to edit comment [ ]
       - submit button [ ]